What to Serve With Italian Sausage Sandwiches?

 The sweetness comes from the cranberries and apples, while the vinegar balances it out and adds the sour element.

-Also, the coleslaw has sugar and salt to keep things balanced and fresh herbs (thyme or parsley).
-If you’re using this recipe as a side dish for sandwiches, chop it up after it’s been chilled in the fridge.
+If you’re using this recipe as a sandwich side dish, chop it up after it’s been chilled in the fridge.
 You can also mix everything to get that perfect balance of flavors.

 Leave a Reply